simochee/re-backlog/README.md

 # overbacklogged (unofficial)

-A parallel client to re;imagine and enhance the Backlog experience.
+Drowning in tasks? **overbacklogged** is the Backlog client optimized for visualizing the overview.

 ## Key Features
 - **Multiple accounts**